Old Movie Film Processing

 - Due to the likelihood of breakage in the processor we will no longer process shrunken or extremely damaged film.
 If your film smells rancid, appears puckered or the film can is rusted shut, we will not risk developing it.
 Film will be returned at customer’s expense.

-- Most Moviechrome films (Agfa, Ansco, Boots) will have residual carbon backing which, due to age, has become difficult to remove during processing and these films require rewashing.
-There is a $10.00 surcharge on each Moviechrome film if this additional step is required We don’t always have to rewash.
-We will only charge if a rewash is required.
+- Most Moviechrome films (Agfa, Ansco, Boots) and Dynachrome will have residual carbon backing which, due to age, has become difficult to remove during processing and these films require rewashing.
+There is a $10.00 surcharge on each film if this additional step is required.
+We don’t always have to rewash; we will only charge if a rewash is required.